genomicsclass/leanpub/manuscript/matrix_algebra_examples.md

-Then we can write the model
+Then we can write the model:

 {$$}
 Y_i = \beta_0 + \beta_1 x_i + \varepsilon, i=1,\dots,N
 {/$$}

-as
+as:

 {$$}